tymyrddin/purple/source/docs/resilience/stress-testing.md

 recurring schedule, a single discovery becomes continuous verification: resilience the organisation can demonstrate on any given day.

+A payments company set a Friday-afternoon scenario: ransomware on the payroll host midway through a run.
+The team reached the documented isolation step in four minutes and restored from an immutable snapshot inside the two-hour objective, and that timed restore, with its logs, was the line the auditor accepted the following month.
+The same afternoon surfaced that only one named person could authorise an emergency payment rerun, with no delegate on record, which no policy had flagged.

 For technical teams, a capture-the-flag exercise can serve the same function for operational competence.
 Participants work structured incident scenarios with immediate feedback on whether their response produced the intended effect.
 The format corrects itself: the incident is either contained or it runs